21983/Prtfolio/portfolio-app/src/assets/md/wiskunde.md

 ### Intersection

-This one has 2 lines between 4 balls and it looks if there is a intersection between the lines.
+This one has 2 lines between 4 balls and it looks if there is an intersection between the lines.
 If there is an intersection it places a small ball where the intersection is.

 ### Perpendicular